GabeScott/standard-works-vault/General Conference/1988 October - We Have a Work to Do.md

 # We Have a Work to Do

-*By Lloyd P. George - Of the First Quorum of the Seventy*
+By Elder Lloyd P. George - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1988 General Conference*